Our comprehensive panel helps us assess systemic functionality.

 This test measures whether your body is getting and using nutrients to drive optimal health.
 Nutrients are protecting agents.
 Just as your car has additives and devices that protect it, nutrients serve to protect your heart, brain, and other critical organs.
 Like a car’s gauges warn of potential problems, your body has a buildup of certain chemical indicators, known as organic acids, that can alert you to potential problems.

 Markers include: fatty acid and carbohydrate metabolism; B vitamin status and ability to generate energy; intestinal health, neurotransmitter activity; methylation cofactors such as B12; oxidative stress and antioxidant markers; oxalates; and detoxification demands.
 Early warning can help you make diet and lifestyle changes that may both extend and enhance your quality of life.

 Dutch Urine provides a functional assessment by including hormone metabolites which are not provided with blood or saliva testing.
 This is important for those with hormone dominance issues in that estrogen must be used and detoxified correctly to minimize potential health risks.
 DiagnosTechs is the preferred choice in those with suspected pituitary issues.

-In addition, it is important to test all hormones together since they are highly dependent on one other.
-This should include testosterone, progesterone, 3 types of estrogen, DHEA, 4 daily cortisol levels, and DHT.
+It is important to test all hormones together since they are highly dependent on one other.
+This should include testosterone, progesterone, 3 types of estrogen, DHEA, and possibly DHT.
 Also, keep in mind that problems with cortisol levels lead to symptoms throughout the body.

 May disclose not only whether you have a problem with gluten, but possibly with many of its “cross cousin” foods.
 It may not be enough to be gluten free if you also react to food such as corn, oats, etc. Addition testing options include 180 foods.